porter-finance/docs/protocol/underwriters.md

 * Assisting borrowers in marketing efforts
 * Soliciting price views from lenders

-For their services, underwriters are compensated with a fee; the size of which is negotiated with the borrower.
+For their services, underwriters are compensated with a fee.

 {% hint style="info" %}
 If you're interested in becoming an underwriter, fill out this quick [underwriter form](https://xudqki8dg3d.typeform.com/to/QFRpXL6q) and we will get back to you shortly.